MKLab-ITI/pygrank/docs/userguide/basics.md

 | `None`                                                    | Interpreted as a signal of ones.                                                                                                                                                                   | `None`                   |

-An internal representation of signal values in the second of the above formats can be accessed through the `signal.np` attribute.
+Internally, signal
-By default your running backend will be
+values are converted to second of the above formats for fast computations.
+These values can be accessed through the `signal.np` attribute.
-`"numpy"`, in which case the internal representation will be numpy array.
+For example, by default the running backend will be `"numpy"`, in which case the internal representation will be numpy array.
-However, different data types may be held, depending on the *current* backend; switching backends after a signal is defined or computed will convert representations to the new backend's preferred format if needed.
+Different data types may be held, depending on the *current* backend, whereas switching backends after a signal is defined or computed will convert representations to the new backend's preferred format if needed.